exercism/python/exercises/practice/sieve/.approaches/set-operations/content.md

 The resulting set needs to be converted to a list then sorted, which adds some overhead, [scaling as O(n *log* n)][sort-performance].

-In performance testing, this code is about 4x slower than the the first example, but still scales as O(n).
+In performance testing, this code is about 4x slower than the first example, but still scales as `O(n)`.

 ```python
 def primes(number: int) -> list[int]: